-We will pro-re Week 5: August 2-5, due to it being a 4-day holiday week.
+We will pro-rate Week 5: August 8-11, due to it being a 4-day holiday week.
 All other weeks are based on a 5-day week.
-Refunds will not be given for missed days of camp.
+Refunds will not be given for missed days of camp

 Yes, a tax receipt can be printed through our log-in portal.
 Log-in to your online account at camplaureate.campbrainregistration.com

-You can register for camp sessions up until noon on Thursday of the week prior to your preferred week.
+You can register for camp sessions up until noon of Wednesday of the week prior to your preferred week.
 For registrations after this time please contact the camp office at email@example.com and we will do our best to accommodate your request, based on the availability of camp sessions.

-Yes, registration is open until Thursday at noon for the following week.
+Yes, registration is open until noon of Wednesday for the following week.
 Spaces are first come first serve, but if there is enough interest on the waitlist, we will happily open a new group.

 Yes.
 We are always happy to accommodate where we can, based on availability.
 To change an existing registration, email firstname.lastname@example.org prior to the first day of the registered session.